We are always interested in receiving layout articles

 - Author biographic information is needed for both layout and how-to features.

 For layout features we need a couple of paragraphs of biographic information about the builder/owner.
-This can include anything the author cares to relate about himself.
+This can include anything you care to relate about yourself.
 It can include career, other hobbies or interests, club affiliations, civic activities, education, and that sort of thing.
 For how-to articles, a single paragraph of biographic information is normally adequate.